gaamfer/web-tech/readme.md

 # Web Tech Practicals
-## Session 1

-here are some tags
+## WEB TECHNOLOGIES UNIT IS ALL HERE

+GABRIEL's work...

 ```

-WEB TECHNOLOGIES UNIT IS ALL HERE
+Go inside every p's folder and there
+will be
+more description about weeks tasks

 ```